KishoreVB70/Sage-Sample/readme.md

 ---
 ## Testing the contract
 - Finally we are done coding the contract
-- You can find the entire code of the contract here -
+- You can find the entire code of the contract by [CLICKING HERE](https://github.com/KishoreVB70/Lottery-Tutorial/blob/main/Lottery.sol)
 - Now we are going to use remix IDE and metamask to deploy the contract to the Celo alfajores network
 - I have made a simple video to show you guys the functionality [![Testing Video](https://i.postimg.cc/ZYFzPrvF/tutorial-yt.jpg)](https://www.youtube.com/watch?v=DPsizPEkZZk "Testing Video")